comment

 Historical Significance

-The term “turquoise” originates from the Old French word “turquois,” meaning “Turkish,” as the mineral was first introduced to Europe through the Ottoman Empire.
-The gemstone has been known since antiquity; Pliny the Elder referred to it as “callais,” and it was recognized by the Aztecs as “chalchihuitl.”
-This historical context highlights turquoise’s long-standing cultural significance across various civilizations.
+The term “turquoise” comes from the Old French word “turquois,” meaning “Turkish,” as the mineral was first brought to Europe through the Ottoman Empire.
+Known since antiquity, Turquoise was referred to as “callais” by Pliny the Elder and as “chalchihuitl” by the Aztecs, reflecting its cultural and spiritual significance across civilizations.

 Properties of Turquoise